axeolotl69/stalactite/content/notes/psych/the brain/brain function.md

 #### parietal lobe
 - located <mark style="background: #90BE6D;">behind frontal lobe</mark>, occupying the upper back half of the brain (excluding rearmost area)
 - receives and <u>processes bodily/somatosensory information</u> such as touch, temperature, information of muscle movement and body's position
-- the **primary somatosensorycortex** receives and processes sensory information from the skin and body parts
+- the **primary somatosensory cortex** receives and processes sensory information from the skin and body parts
 #### occipital lobe
 - located at the <mark style="background: #90BE6D;">rearmost of each hemisphere</mark>
 - almost exclusively devoted to sense of <u>vision</u>